sojurner/Personal-blog/src/posts/code/favorite-tools.md

      alt="Hashrocket logo"
      style="border-radius: 10px; height: 150px;" />

 TIL is a great learning resource for programmers.
 Simply put, its one large series of informative, code-related blog posts.

-Each post is short & concise, and topics can range anywhere from languages & frameworks to tools & tips/tricks.
+Each post is short, concise and digestible for any dev on the go.
+Topics can range anywhere from languages & frameworks to tools & tips/tricks.

 [Head on over there and start learning!](https://til.hashrocket.com/)